-The information provided in this section has been included because it may be considered relevant to an informed evaluation and analysis of the 2024 Bonds and the District.
+The information provided in this section has been included because it may be considered relevant to an informed evaluation and analysis of the 2025 Bonds and the District.
 No assurance can be given, however, that the Developer will or will not retain ownership of the property within the District not yet sold to homebuyers.
 There may be material adverse changes in this information after the date of the Official Statement.
-Neither the 2024 Bonds nor any of the Special Tax are personal obligations of any property owner within the District and, in the event that any property owner defaults in the payment of its Special Tax, the Authority may proceed with judicial foreclosure but has no direct recourse to the assets of any property owner or any affiliate thereof.
-The 2024 Bonds are secured solely by the Special Tax Revenues and amounts on deposit in certain of the funds and accounts maintained by the Fiscal Agent under the Fiscal Agent Agreement.
-See "SPECIAL RISK FACTORS" for a discussion of certain of the risk factors that should be considered in evaluating the investment quality of the 2024 Bonds.
+Neither the 2025 Bonds nor any of the Special Tax are personal obligations of any property owner within the District and, in the event that any property owner defaults in the payment of its Special Tax, the Authority may proceed with judicial foreclosure but has no direct recourse to the assets of any property owner or any affiliate thereof.
+The 2025 Bonds are secured solely by the Special Tax Revenues and amounts on deposit in certain of the funds and accounts maintained by the Fiscal Agent under the Fiscal Agent Agreement.
+See "SPECIAL RISK FACTORS" for a discussion of certain of the risk factors that should be considered in evaluating the investment quality of the 2025 Bonds.
 The following information has been provided by the Developer.
 No representation is made by the Authority or the Underwriter as to the accuracy or adequacy of such information so provided.

 The Developer.
 Meritage Homes of California, Inc., a California corporation (previously defined as the "Developer") is a subsidiary of Meritage Homes Corporation ("Meritage Homes Corporation"), a Maryland corporation.
 Meritage Homes Corporation is a homebuilder focused primarily on high-growth regions of the western and southern United States.
 Meritage Homes Corporation operates as a holding company, has no independent assets or operations, and is traded on the New York Stock Exchange ("NYSE") under the ticker symbol "MTH."
 Homebuilding, construction, development and sales activities are conducted through subsidiaries.
-As of July 1, 2023, Meritage Homes Corporation was actively selling homes in three geographic regions: West (Arizona, California and Colorado), Central (Texas) and East (Florida, Georgia, North Carolina, South Carolina and Tennessee).
+As of December 31, 2024, Meritage Homes Corporation was actively selling homes in three geographic regions, which are comprised of twelve states: West (Arizona, California, Colorado and Utah), Central (Texas) and East (Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina and Tennessee).